Nsyilxcn Language Fluency

 - Take a virtual tour of our state-of-the-art labs, modern facilities, campus residences.

 - Visit the campus for a personal guided tour led by a student ambassador.

 - Tour the campus, city and lake with this interactive 360-degree Kelowna From Above* video.

 Attend an orientation tailored to your needs as an Indigenous student, domestic student, international student, or student living in residence.
 You can even register your parents for an orientation that includes a workshop and campus tour.

 On the first day of university, faculties offer “Meet the Faculty” sessions where you can get to know the Dean, professors, and the staff who provide student support.
 It’s all part of UBC Okanagan’s new student orientation: CREATE.

-- Aboriginal Programs & Services at UBC’s Okanagan campus has designated Aboriginal Student Advisors to provide support from your UBC application and throughout your time as a student.
+- Indigenous Programs & Services at UBC’s Okanagan campus has designated Indigenous Student Advisors to provide support from your UBC application and throughout your time as a student.